litchfield/django-fastsitemaps/README.md

   (See settings.FASTSITEMAPS_SITE_ATTR attribute- default 'site', ie request.site) This can be useful if you are running multiple "sites" in one app instance.

+####Future

+It'd be nice to include a simple on/off setting that causes your sitemaps to be served from disk; and a celery task and management command to trigger the pre-rendering to disk.